josephshobin/answer/README.md

 to manage their own sql connections and can run `DB` with just a sql connection.
-The `DB` automatically manages transactions as part of its execution ensuring that an [`Ok`](https://commbank.github.io/omnitool/latest/api/index.html#au.com.cba.omnia.omnitool.Ok) transpires into a database commit while everything else is rolled back.
+The `DB` automatically manages transactions as part of its execution ensuring that an [`Ok`](https://commbank.github.io/omnitool/latest/api/index.html#au.com.cba.omnia.omnitool.Ok) transpires to a database commit while everything else is rolled back.

 A simple use of the API: